aurule/npc/README.md

 For an explanation of the default paths, see [Create a Character](#create-a-character).

-Characters are always placed into the default characters path, regardless of the `search` argument.
+Characters are always placed within the default characters path, regardless of the `search` argument.

 Options: